madmanlear/email-gulper/README.md

 #Email Gulper

-A simple Gulp task to integrate SASS with HTML emails
+Includes a simple Gulp task to integrate SASS with HTML emails

 Two HTML files are created: